arvinsalehi/rust-learning/README.md

 3. **Explore the Contents**: Once cloned, explore the contents to find tutorials, examples, and exercises.
 You'll find organized directories covering different aspects of Rust programming.

 ### tips
-- Inappropriate language in use in scripts.
-BE CAREFUL :)
 - OD = Original Docs link.
 - OG = Think of 2Pac in Rap industry.